Santa Rosa Plum Tree

 The Santa Rosa plum tree is small to moderate size.
 Although a plum tree can grow up to 2o feet tall, many homeowners prune to keep them between 8-12 feet tall and wide.
 Plant in the full sun and in soil that drains well.
-Use high quality planting mix.
+Use high-quality planting mix.
 Space trees 10-20 feet apart in depending on how large trees are intended to be grown.
 Santa Rosa plum trees have simple tiny green leaves that are smooth.

 Water and Fertilizer

 Fertilize with organic fruit tree fertilizer during the Spring to Summer growing seasons.
 Use flower, bloom, and fruit fertilizers with more phosphorus and potassium but little nitrogen in the winter to promote Spring blossoms.
-There a many types of fertilizer.
+There many types of fertilizer.
 Popular Organic fertilizers high in phosphorus and potassium can be humus based or bone meal.
 Manure and blood meal fertilizers are high in nitrogen.

 Harvest and Pest Management

 Use organic dormant sprays known as horticultural oils such as Neem oil in the Winter.
-These prevent soft bodied insects from becoming a problem in the Spring.
+These prevent soft-bodied insects from becoming a problem in the Spring.

 Pruning and Thinning